protocol/.github/README.md

 Workflows are distributed to all repositories listed in [configs/go.json](configs/go.json).

-If you want your project to participle, please send a PR!
+If you want your project to participle, please send a PR which adds your repository to the config!
+Remember to ensure [@web3-bot](https://github.com/web3-bot) has write access to your repository.

 ## Development